About this Policy

 Annual Subrecipient Monitoring

-On an annual basis, the UM System Controller’s Office will obtain copies of the Subrecipient’s OMB A- 133 audit report and Harvester’s Report and if required, an audit certification for all active Subrecipients receiving federal funding during the prior fiscal year.
+On an annual basis, the UM System Controller’s Office will obtain copies of the Subrecipient’s OMB Single Audit Report and Harvester’s Report and if required, an audit certification for all active Subrecipients receiving federal funding during the prior fiscal year.
 A risk assessment will be prepared based on the review of the documentation received.
 Upon receipt of an audit report with findings related to funding provided by the University or material findings related to the Subrecipient’s internal controls, the UM System Controller’s Office will issue a management decision and follow-up to ensure the appropriate corrective actions have been taken by the Subrecipient.

 At the time the annual risk assessment is prepared, the UM System Controller’s office will perform and document an EPLS check to ensure the Subrecipient is not suspended or debarred.